rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 ## Prerequisites
 In order to complete all this you will need the following.

-- Access to a Power Apps environment.
+- Power Apps Environment.
 If you don't have one you can try it out by signing up for a Developer Plan [here](https://powerapps.microsoft.com/en-us/developerplan/).
 - Power Automate Desktop.
 This needs to be installed on your computer, download it [here](https://flow.microsoft.com/en-us/desktop).
-- On-Premise data gateway.
+- On-Premise Data Gateway.
 This is how the online Power Automate cloud flows will connect to your Desktop Flows.
 You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=53127).
 Instructions for installation can be found [here](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install).
-- An application registration for Gmail within the Google console.
+- Application registration for Gmail within the Google console.
 You cannot use the default shared application because it's not compatible with the Encodian actions or any other external Flow actions.
 Learn how to create this [here](https://docs.microsoft.com/en-us/connectors/gmail/#creating-an-oauth-client-application-in-google).
 - API key for Encodian to utilize their Regex action in your flow.
 You can sign up for one [here](https://www.encodian.com/products/flowr/#form)

 ## Inspecting the Email
 For this example I'm using emails supplied by a service called Tadpole which my kids school uses to send out images and notification.
 The first thing I had to do was use the developer tools (F12) within the browser to help me understand how the urls were formatted for the service and how they worked.
 After searching through the html I figured out the formatting and found that if i used one of the parameters found in the one link for d=t that it would download the full size image.
 ![2021-06-25_19-32-46](https://user-images.githubusercontent.com/7444929/123494377-9fce6080-d5ed-11eb-9aae-55dc092b1ed2.png)

-## Gmail Label and Filter
+## Add Gmail Label and Filter
 The first thing i did was went into my Gmail and created a new label for the incoming emails.
 The name of the service the school use is Tadpole so i made that my label.
 I think created a filter so that all emails coming from the Tadpole address would get that label applied.
 All of this is important because otherwise your Flow will run on everything in your Inbox which could be a lot of messages and you could end up running into API limits for Flow depending on your license.

 ![2021-06-25_15-23-53](https://user-images.githubusercontent.com/7444929/123493442-73fdab80-d5ea-11eb-8882-e7aab0a1b7c6.png)

-## Creating the Desktop Flow
+## Create the Desktop Flow
 The desktop flow will download the image using it's url and save it to to the network drive.
 To get started open the Power Automate Desktop application you have installed and create a new Flow.

 The first thing we need to do is define the input variables we will use.
 We will later be passing the data into these variables from the Cloud Flow created later.